Matias-N5/Online-radio-Discord-bot/README.md

 - `/play`: The bot will join the voice channel you are in and play the configured online radio.
 - `/stop`: Stops the playback and disconnects the bot from the voice channel.

----

-## Important notes

-- Make sure the bot has permissions to connect and speak in voice channels.
-- Do not share your Discord token publicly.
-- To keep the bot online 24/7, consider hosting it on a VPS or a hosting platform that supports continuous execution.

----

-If you have any questions or need help with deployment, feel free to ask!